Ethiopian Empire: Society

 According to Bahrey, there were ten social groups in the feudal Ethiopia of his time, i.e. at the end of the 16th century.
 These social groups consisted of the monks; the debtera; lay officials (including judges); men at arms giving personal protection to the wives of dignitaries and to princesses; the shimaglle, who were the lords and hereditary landowners; their farm labourers or serfs; traders; artisans; wandering singers; and the soldiers, who were called chewa.
 According to modern thinking, some of these categories are not true classes.
 But at least the shimaglle, the serfs, the chewa, the artisans and the traders constitute definite classes.
 Power was vested in the Emperor and those aristocrats he appointed to execute his power, and the power enforcing instrument consisted of a class of soldiers, the chewa.

+In 1899, English explorer Herbert Vivian described Ethiopia as a diverse empire consisting of five distinct races.
+The main race are the Amharic speakers (Amharas), who he regards as the "true Abyssinians", Vivian describes them as being primarily sharpshooters and militiamen, whose irregular form of mountain warfare is the main reason for the country's independence.
+He also describes their women as being "remarkedly pretty" and notes that according to the Arab settlers who live in the country, "they make the best of housewives".
+Below the Amharic speakers are the Oromos, who are serfs to the aristocratic elite and lives under a form of military dictatorship.
+Vivian describes the Oromos as being excellent warriors who formerly dominated the region: "Such fine fighters are the Gallas that, if they could get their hands on firearms they might have the Abyssinians again as their serfs".
+Vivian regards the Oromos as being nominally Christian or Muslim, but states that the vast majority still retain their original pagan beliefs.
+In the eastern fringes of the empire are the nomadic Danakils and the Somalis, who Vivian regards as wild and fanatic nomads inhabiting a "remarkable poor stretch of territory".
+In the western borderlands are the negroes (Shanqella), which Vivian views as a collection of very primitive tribes who are regularly enslaved by the Abyssinians.
+Lastly are the Falashas, who he claims are the descendants of an indigenous tribe that adopted Judaism and live in relative isolation from the surrounding Christian and Muslim populations.